badruu/neighborhood/README.md

-# AWWARDS
+# NEIGHBORHOODS

-This is a webapp for rating projects.
-It mirrors [awwards](https://www.awwwards.com/).
+This is a webapp to get information about your neighborhoods, business present and the current opulation.

 ## Getting Started